-I have been hearing rumors and reading reports for several years now about how eating mangoes before smoking or vaping marijuana will help lengthen and intensify the high.
+I have been hearing rumors and reading reports for several years now about how eating mangoes before smoking marijuana will help lengthen and intensify the high.
 But are the rumors true?
-Does eating mangoes really make you feel more high?
+Does eating mangoes make you get higher?

 So the myrcene present in both mangoes and marijuana made them a good flavor match when developing medicated recipes for sure, but was there really anything to the claims of mango’s magical power over the cannabis high?